History of Simone Biles in Timeline

 In September 2017, Simone Biles spoke about having attention deficit hyperactivity disorder (ADHD) after her medical records were leaked online, revealing that she had been taking Ritalin (methylphenidate) to treat the condition during the Olympics.

-In 2017, Simone Biles won the Laureus World Sportswoman of the Year award for the first time.
+In 2017, Simone Biles won the Laureus World Sportswoman of the Year award.

 2017: Named elements on vault, balance beam, and floor exercise

-The elements named after Simone Biles on vault, balance beam, and floor exercise introduced during the 2017–2021 quad are the most difficult elements on each apparatus.
+Simone Biles' named elements on vault, balance beam, and floor exercise introduced during the 2017–2021 quad are the most difficult elements on each apparatus.

-On January 18, 2018, Simone Biles publicly stated that she was sexually assaulted by former USA Gymnastics physician Larry Nassar and accused USA Gymnastics of covering it up.
+On January 18, 2018, Simone Biles publicly stated that she was sexually assaulted by Larry Nassar, the former USA Gymnastics physician, and accused USA Gymnastics of covering it up.

 May 2018: Arthur Ashe Courage Award

-In May 2018, Simone Biles and the other survivors were awarded the Arthur Ashe Courage Award.
+In May 2018, Simone Biles and other survivors were awarded the Arthur Ashe Courage Award.

 2018: Collaboration with Caboodles

 In October 2018, Simone Biles participated in the World Team Selection Camp, placing first in the all-around, vault, and floor exercise.
-She debuted a new vault, later named 'The Biles.'
-She was then selected for the team to compete at the 2018 World Championships.
+She also debuted a new vault, a Yurchenko with a half turn onto the table with a stretched salto forward off with two full twists.

 February 2019: Laureus World Sports Award

-In February 2019, Simone Biles was named Laureus World Sports Award in the category of Sportswoman of the Year for the second time.
+In February 2019, Simone Biles won the Laureus World Sports Award for Sportswoman of the Year for the second time.

 November 2019: People's Choice Award